oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Verifiers from obtaining claims irrelevant for the transaction at hand.
 SD-JWTs defined in this document enable such selective disclosure of JWT claims.

-One example of a multi-use JWT is a verifiable credential, an issuer-signed credential that contains the claims about a subject, and whose authenticity can be cryptographically verified.
+One example of a multi-use JWT is a verifiable credential, an Issuer-signed credential that contains the claims about a subject, and whose authenticity can be cryptographically verified.